-Reduced trailer sway, lessen the risk of tire sidewall puncture, and prevent the tire from rolling under the rim while turning.
+Reduced trailer sway, lessens the risk of tire sidewall puncture, and prevents the tire from rolling under the rim while turning.

 “Our travel trailer originally came equipped with ST load range c tires”.

-Letters further along in the alphabet signify a stronger tire that can withstand higher inflation pressures and carry heavier loads.
+Letters further along in the alphabet signify a more robust tire that can withstand higher inflation pressures and carry heavier loads.